 - Identify and treat the underlying cause (see “Etiology”).

-- Confirm or exclude hyponatremia with direct measurement of sodium (direct potentiometry): Normal Na+ levels confirm the diagnosis of pseudohyponatremia.
+- Confirm or exclude hyponatremia by measuring whole blood sodium (direct potentiometry): Normal Na+ concentration confirms the diagnosis of pseudohyponatremia.

-- Further diagnostic workup should be guided by clinical suspicion and may include the following:
+- Further diagnostic workup of pseudohyponatremia should be guided by clinical suspicion and may include the following:

 |Hyponatremia formulas |

 |Corrected serum sodium concentration for hyperglycemia || |